revsys/django-test-plus/README.md

 ### login context

-Along with ensuing a view requires login and creating users, the next thing you end up doing is logging in as various users to test our your restriction logic.
-This can be made easier with the following context:
+Along with ensuring a view requires login and creating users, the next thing you end up doing is logging in as various users to test your restriction logic:

 ```python
 def test_restrictions(self):